migcasta/migcasta.github.io/_pages/about.md

 ---

 I have a strong passion for data science both in work and in personal life.
 I strive to create value from data and use it in real life situations.
->My main strength is to understand challenges and translate them into data science solutions.
+>My main strength is to understand challenges and translate them into data-driven solutions.

  Check my "work" and "fun" [projects](/projects/) for more information on my expertise.
 As alternative, you may check my [keywords](/keywords/) .